-On behalf of the Board of Directors, it is our pleasure to invite you to the 2022 Annual Meeting of Stockholders of Netlist, Inc. ("Annual Meeting"), which will be held on Tuesday, August 16, 2022 at 10:00 a.m., Pacific Time, at the UCI Research Park, Olive Room, 5301 California, Irvine, California 92617.
+On behalf of the board of directors (the "Board of Directors"), it is our pleasure to invite you to the 2023 Annual Meeting of Stockholders of Netlist, Inc. ("Annual Meeting"), which will be held on Wednesday, August 16, 2023 at 10:00 a.m., Pacific Time, at the UCI Research Park, Cypress Room, 5301 California, Irvine, California 92617.

-The Annual Meeting will include a discussion of and voting on the matters described in the Notice of 2022 Annual Meeting of Stockholders and Proxy Statement, and a question-answer session.
+The Annual Meeting will include a discussion of and voting on the matters described in the Notice of 2023 Annual Meeting of Stockholders and Proxy Statement, and a question-answer session.

-At the Annual Meeting, one person will be elected to our Board of Directors, we will ask the stockholders to ratify the appointment of KMJ Corbin & Company LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2022 and to approve the compensation of our named executive officers on an advisory basis, as disclosed in this proxy statement.
-Finally, we will transact other business as may properly come before the Annual Meeting.
+At the Annual Meeting, one person will be elected to our Board of Directors and we will ask the stockholders to ratify the appointment of KMJ Corbin & Company LLP as our independent registered public accounting firm for our fiscal year ending December 30, 2023, as disclosed in this proxy statement.
+The Board of Directors recommends the approval of each of these proposals.
+Such other business will be transacted as may properly come before the Annual Meeting.